sts10/phraze/readme.markdown

 You're welcome to consult [my personal notes on using cargo-dist](https://sts10.github.io/docs/cargo-dist-tips.html), but basically: First, install cargo-dist with`cargo install cargo-dist`.

-When you're ready to cut a new release, test the current state of the project with `cargo dist build` and `cargo dist plan`.
+When you're ready to cut a new release, test the current state of the project with `dist build` and `dist plan`.
 If that went well, create a new git tag that matches the current project version in `Cargo.toml` with `git tag vX.X.X`.
 Finally, run `git push --tags` to kick off the release process.
 GitHub will handle it from here -- check your project's GitHub Releases page in about 5 to 10 minutes.

 ## Licensing